Esri/calcite-components-examples/angular/README.md

 @import "@esri/calcite-components/dist/calcite/calcite.css";
 ```

-## Adding the Icons
+## Adding the assets

-The icon assets must be copied over to the assets folder manually.
+There are a few static assets (calendar nls data, icon paths) that must be copied over to the assets folder manually.
 A `copy` script has been created to make this process easier:

 ```
 npm run copy